mali5820k/Cobralyth/clyth-runtime/EXTERNAL_LIBRARIES_LICENSES.md

 Clyth JSON is currently planned as a native Clyth-space runtime implementation under the Clyth MIT license.
 No external JSON C library is selected for the default runtime at this time.

+## rapidhash (planned)

+Status: planned runtime hash backend for `module-hash`.

+The binding is currently disabled.
+Before enabling it, the exact upstream source and license text must be vendored under `clyth-runtime/c-bindings/rapidhash/` and reflected in module metadata.